 I usually source mine from Etsy (I’ve linked some random stores as examples), but I don’t know the turnaround times in such unprecedented times.
 Make sure you have selected something labeled “RTS”, not custom made.
 This means it’s ready to ship.
 Something bigger box, I have purchased in the past things from Amazon or Aden & Anais.
 If you’re sourcing from Amazon, I would NOT get this type since you aren’t that familiar with wrapping techniques and it’s tricky to use (also diaper shows through).
 I recommend a muslin swaddle type wrap or cheesecloth.

 Practice makes perfect

 And that’s it!
-Please feel free to share this post with anyone who you think may benefit.
+Please feel free to share this post about newborn photos at home with anyone who you think may benefit.
 Thank you again for understanding why my small business has to close during this time to keep us all safe.
 I will see you all again soon.